suiyuex/Eosin_VRRenderer/README.md

 This **isn't an official repository for the plugin**, but my (yunidatsu) private one for releasing some changes I'm doing to it.

+edited: Add option to sync camera's transform to viewport.

 ## License

 Eosin released the plugin under CC BY-SA.